Academic Catalog

 Studies how the importance of space, place, location, and time in the lived realities of children and youth contextualizes the environments they occupy.
 Children's and youth's constructions of and interactions with definitions of carework, home, family, neighborhood, emotions, bodies, nature, friendship, animals, and school are examined on the local and global scale.

-Prerequisite: SOCI 100 and junior senior status
+Prerequisite: SOCI 100, junior status

 Attributes: Child & Family Studies Minor (C&FS), Honors Program (HONR), Women Gender Sexuality Studies (WMST)